ABOUT US

 As a leader in nursing and a passionate advocate for health equity in disaster response, Alison continues to mentor emerging nurse leaders and collaborates across disciplines to shape sustainable and inclusive approaches to disaster preparedness and recovery.

-Fadi Issa, MD
+Fadi Issa, MD, FIBODM

 Dr. Issa, an expert in international disaster medicine, is the Director of Education at the Disaster Medicine Fellowship, BIDMC and a Research Fellow at Harvard Medical School.